 Fortunately, due to the advancements of the internet, and attention spans becoming shorter, the majority of modern proofreading jobs are at a fraction of the word count.
 Jobs are a lot more varied than they use to be.
 This is great news as it opens more options for individuals, like possibly yourself.

 You may choose to work for a marketing agency, the role could involve checking spelling mistakes and punctuation in advertising and even packaging.
 Or you may choose to be contracted out for a niche website project.

 This could involve going through articles and tidying everything up.
-Website owners may ask you to correct sentence structures and switch paragraphs or even extend the role of proofreader and rewrite the whole thing, great if you are a freelancer and cross sell your skills.
-The role of a proofreader can unexpectedly overlap to copywriting if you wish for it.
+Website owners may ask you to correct sentence structures and switch paragraphs or even extend the role of proofreader and rewrite the whole thing, great if you are a freelancer and cross-sell your skills.
+The role of a proofreader can unexpectedly overlap with copywriting if you wish for it.

 Some jobs can also involve rechecking long tedious lines of data entry.
-Or if you can read and write in multiple languages, translation proofreading is another area which a skilled specialist proofreader could get involved with.
+Or if you can read and write in multiple languages, translation proofreading is another area in which a skilled specialist proofreader could get involved.